amranidev/ajaxis/README.md

 ### Overview ###
 Ajaxis is a PHP package for laravel 5.1 that work with javascript plugins for materialize and bootstrap.
-Ajaxis is used for managing CRUD model with AJAX using Materialize or Bootsrap Modals that can generate inputs (text,radio,checkbox,file,etc..) automatically.
+Ajaxis is used for managing CRUD model with AJAX using Materialize or Bootsrap Modals that can generates inputs (text,radio,checkbox,file,etc..) automatically.

 Ajaxis allows you to controlle your HTML inputs,APIs,CRUD methods, through a model controller and define just one HTML block to define your modal that Ajaxis can use it for all operations of CRUD managing.

 ### Why Use Ajaxis? ###
 + **Easy to use:** Anybody with just basic knowledge of MVC,laravel and PHP array can start using Ajaxis.
 + **Flexibility and Simplicity:** Ajaxis allows you to control a lot of models managing and make it more logical and structured.